 Trading on Equity is a financial process that involves taking more debt to boost the return of the shareholders.
-Trading on Equity occurs when a company takes new debt, in the form of bonds, preferred stock, or loans etc. The company uses those funds to acquire assets to generate a return greater than the interest cost of new debt.
+Trading on Equity occurs when a company takes new debt in the form of bonds, preferred stock, loans, etc. The company uses those funds to acquire assets to generate a return greater than the interest cost of new debt.

-The term gets its name from the fact that creditors lend money to a company based on the company’s equity strength.
-So, the company basically takes advantage of the equity to borrow funds on reasonable terms.
-When the borrowed amount is relatively large compared to the equity, it is termed as ‘trading on thin equity.’
+The term gets its name from the fact that creditors lend money to a company based on its equity strength.
+So, the company takes advantage of the equity to borrow funds on reasonable terms.
+When the borrowed amount is relatively large compared to the equity, it is termed ‘trading on thin equity.’
 And, when the borrowing is small, the company is said to be ‘trading on thick equity.’

 Types of Trading on Equity

 This method of financing can occur using both debt and equity.

 First, let’s talk about equity.
 A company can issue more preferred shares to acquire a new asset or fund expansion.
 In such a case, management expects that the new asset or expansion will earn more income than what it needs to pay a dividend for the newly issued preferred shares.